marcopedrinazzi/twistscan/README.md

 # TwistScan

-TwistScan is a Python tool that merges the domain‑permutation power of **dnstwist** (https://github.com/elceef/dnstwist) with the dynamic scanning capabilities of **urlscan.io** (https://urlscan.io/), to streamline the detection of phishing, typosquatting, and brand‑impersonation attempts.
+TwistScan is a Python tool that merges the domain‑permutation power of [**dnstwist**](https://github.com/elceef/dnstwist) with the dynamic scanning capabilities of [**urlscan.io**](https://urlscan.io/), to streamline the detection of phishing, typosquatting, and brand‑impersonation attempts.

 ## 💡 Why TwistScan?